 This is often the most profitable decision, because you get an experienced and competent specialist who is able to quickly make decisions on the GDPR and be responsible for them.

-What benefits will the company ultimately receive?
+What benefits will your company ultimately receive?

 We conclude contracts for outsourcing this role for 1 or 2 years.
 And extend them, if necessary.

-Such a long period is necessary because our DPOs usually begin their work by bringing your company in line with GDPR.
+Such a long period is necessary because our DPOs usually begin their work by bringing your company in line with the GDPR.
 This task alone can take several years, subject to the active cooperation of your staff.
 Therefore, we recommend starting cooperation with the “Full” service package.

 In the future, a DPO will be required for all changes in the company, for example, a new project, process or branch, new employees or contractors.
-But his involvement may be lower, and fewer hours of work will be required.
+But her/his involvement may be lower, and fewer hours of work will be required.